lorenzifrancesco/survival-phd-physics/README.md

 Much more detailed information is provided by the Sistema Bibliotecario di Ateneo at the link https://bibliotecadigitale.cab.unipd.it/en/digital-library/about-publishing.

 Being that the payment of the articles with department or university funds is subject to the national anti-corruption routines (managed by Autorità Nazionale Anti Corruzione ANAC), it is .
 At the european level, VAT is payed as per the rules of the customer country, and fiscal coordinates of the department must be provided.
-The common way to tacke all of it is to contact the department administration offices as soon as the article has been accepted by the publishers, and wait for their instructions.
+The common way to tackle all of it is to contact the department administration offices as soon as the article has been accepted by the publishers and wait for their instructions.

 #### Evaluation of performance: metrics
 Being that the academic production of a person is currently quantified using synthetic indicators, it is important to know what are the metrics currently used to evaluate performance of authors and of journals.
 Some metrics can also be misleading, and a discussion on them is given here https://bibliotecadigitale.cab.unipd.it/en/digital-library/about-publishing/impact-of-research.
 While selecting the journal for your research, bear in mind also of the phenomenon of predatory publishers.